SATURDAY, JUNE 3RD

 Total length = 76 Team Total = 76

-Typically, we would have an official tournament ruler but as this is a socially distanced event and we have opened things up to the entire state...we have to improvise.
-Registered teams & individuals will receive instructions to grab a unique item from their homes to be included in their fish photographs.
+Registered teams & individuals will receive instructions (the night before) to grab a unique item from their homes to be included in their fish photographs.
 This will help us ensure all photos are from the day of the tournament.

 All fish measurements will be rounded down to the nearest inch.
 Just like real life, a 10.87 inch fish is not an 11 inch fish.
 Exact measurements will be used in the event of a tie.